Ceará: Must-see tourist destinations in Brazil

 Sobral in Ceará

-Unlike the rest of the state, where the heat reigns, Ubajara offers a milder climate.
+Unlike the rest of the state, where the heat is intense, Ubajara offers a more temperate climate.

 Parque Nacional de Ubajara na Serra de Ibiapaba

-Set in a mountainous region at 847 metres above sea level and surrounded by areas of Atlantic Forest, the town is the gateway to the Ubajara National Park, which protects a spectacular series of limestone caves.
+Situated in a mountainous region, at an altitude of 847 metres and surrounded by areas of Atlantic Forest, the town serves as the gateway to Ubajara National Park, which protects a spectacular group of limestone caves.

-Ceará’s most famous beaches include Jericoacoara Beach, Canoa Quebrada Beach and Porto das Dunas Beach, all of which have achieved international fame.
-Jericoacoara, in particular, has won several awards as one of the best beaches in the world.
+The most famous beaches in Ceará include Jericoacoara Beach, Canoa Quebrada Beach and Porto das Dunas Beach, all of which have gained international renown.
+Jericoacoara, in particular, has been named one of the best beaches in the world in several awards.

 Praia de Jericoacoara